 Manderston's role as the epitome of an Edwardian country house was confirmed and widely publicised by the Channel 4 TV series The Edwardian Country House (broadcast in the USA as Manor House by PBS.)
-This six part series cast a modern family of five in the role of their Edwardian predecessors, supported by a group of volunteers in the roles of 14 household servants.
+This six part series broadcast in 2002 cast a modern family of five in the role of their Edwardian predecessors, supported by a group of volunteers in the roles of 14 household servants.

 For three months, Manderston functioned as it would have done in the years after 1905, with the addition of TV cameras ever ready to capture the action.
 Every participant in the production agreed to live with Edwardian technology and to abide by Edwardian standards of behaviour.
 The result was remarkable and enthralling television and an unsurpassed insight into the era.